Robert Maguire (illustrator): Life

 Son of a draftsman architect, Robert Maguire began his education at Duke University, but like so many others of his generation, left for service in World War II, fighting with the 88th infantry in Italy.
 Upon his return, his interest in art led him to the Art Students League in New York, where his instructor was the famed Frank Reilly.
 Two of Maguire's more noteworthy fellows were Clark Hulings and James Bama, graduates all of the class of '49.

 Maguire's career took off immediately with his first work for Trojan Publications: cover art for their line of small pocket pulps, with titles like Hollywood Detective Magazine (Oct.
 1950).
 Maguire did three of the eight covers for this pocket pulp series.
 From then on, his career blossomed.

-His classic period of the 50s and 60s grew out of his skilled female images, some of the best and most memorable of the period.
-Maguire's mastery of the "femme fatale" created a vintage paperback icon: his women are passionate yet somehow down to earth, approachable, though sometimes at your own risk.
+Maguire's classic period of the 50s and 60s grew out of his skilled images of female subjects, wherein his mastery of the "femme fatale" made the figure a vintage paperback icon.

 Robert Maguire continued evolving and producing fine art as well as many memorable illustrations.